Spanish - · Updated July 2026

 • "So to speak, we're all in the same boat" (idiom)

 As you can see, so can convey different meanings depending on the situation.
 Therefore, we need to use the appropriate translation in Spanish to convey the same idea.
-Let us see some examples:

-Meaning of So in Spanish
+Meaning of So in Spanish: "Entonces" and "Así que"

-In Spanish, So is translated as "Entonces" (IPA: /enˈtonses/) or "Así que" (IPA: /aˈsi ke/).
+In Spanish, "so" is translated as "entonces" (IPA: /enˈtonses/) or "así que" (IPA: /aˈsi ke/).
 These words have the same meaning as so in English, which is used to connect sentences or ideas, indicating that one is a consequence of the other.
 Additionally, so can also be used as an adverb to express emphasis or to show agreement.

 To connect sentences or ideas: